Who is the Outcast Designed For?

 Cyclists

-• The drop tail and extra long sleeves maintain coverage while riding bent over.
+• Drop tail and long sleeves maintain coverage while in a riding position.

-• Power stretch cuffs help seal the wrists to avoid cold drafts up the sleeves.
+• Power stretch cuffs seal out cold drafts and wind.

 Who isn't the Outcast for?